-Today, let’s hop in the slab terrain of Ladakh capturing the vibrancy of Hemis festival
+Today, let’s hop in the slab terrain of Ladakh capturing the vibrancy of the Hemis festival

 SIGNIFICANCE OF HEMIS FESTIVAL

-If you think Ladakhi people celebrate Hemis festival just to showcase their culture, and there is no particular reason behind its celebration, you’re doing injustice with the glorious Tibetan history.
+If you think Ladakhi people celebrate the Hemis festival just to showcase their culture, and there is no particular reason behind its celebration, you’re doing an injustice to the glorious Tibetan history.
 Know why?
-Well, because Hemis festival of Ladakh is probably as old as the Buddhist legends.
+Well, because the Hemis festival of Ladakh is probably as old as the Buddhist legends.
 The festival traces back its origin to the 8th century.
 Yes, since then.

-Can you imagine, Hemis festival has survived every onslaught of nature and glorifies in the same splendor even after thousands of years.
+Can you imagine, that the Hemis festival has survived every onslaught of nature and glorifies in the same splendor even after thousands of years?
 Hemis festival is celebrated to commemorate the birthday of Lord Padmasambhava, who is held in high reverence in Tibetan history.
 Also known as Guru Rinpoche, Lord Padmasambhava was a spiritual leader who threw out demons and evil spirits from Ladakh during the 8th century.
-Thus, Hemis festival of Ladakh also symbolizes a victory of good over evil.
+Thus, the Hemis festival of Ladakh also symbolizes a victory of good over evil.

 HEMIS FESTIVAL TIMINGS

-Festivals are not like your night out parties that you can enjoy whenever you want.
+Festivals are not like the night-out parties that you can enjoy whenever you want.
 Instead, they have a particular date and time.
-Hemis festival of Ladakh is no an exception.
+Hemis festival of Ladakh is not an exception.
 It also takes place on a fixed date of a month.
 The calendar is different, though.
-And, that fixed date is the 10th day of 5th month of Tibetan calendar.
-Hemis international fair starts on this specific day and lasts until the next day.
+And, that fixed date is the 10th day of the 5th month of the Tibetan calendar.
+The Hemis International Fair starts on this specific day and lasts until the next day.

-According to Tibetan astrology, ‘Tibetan Year of Monkey’ is considered very auspicious.
+According to Tibetan astrology, the ‘Tibetan Year of Monkey’ is considered very auspicious.
 Therefore, people celebrate the Hemis festival on a grand scale in this particular year.
-A 12-meter long embellished Thangka (a sacred Tibetan silk painting) of Lord Padmasambhava is unfurled from the second floor of the monastery.
+A 12-meter-long embellished Thangka (a sacred Tibetan silk painting) of Lord Padmasambhava is unfurled from the second floor of the monastery.
 It is really a breathtaking moment.
 We can guarantee you must have never seen such a meticulous painting before.
-Unfortunately, now you have to wait a long 10 years to catch the glimpse of this spectacular Thangka.
+Unfortunately, now you have to wait a long 10 years to catch a glimpse of this spectacular Thangka.

-Last time, it was unfurled in 2016 and next is due in 2028.
+Last time, it was unfurled in 2016 and the next is due in 2028.
 Wait!
 Don’t cancel your plan.
-Hemis festival of Ladakh takes place annually anyway.
-Though Thangka ceremony is not going to happen this year, Hemis festival Ladakh 2019 has a lot more in store to please your eyes.
+The Hemis festival of Ladakh takes place annually anyway.
+Though the Thangka ceremony is not going to happen this year, the Hemis festival Ladakh 2019 has a lot more in store to please your eyes.

-So, you have finally made up your mind for 2019 Hemis festival, Ladakh.
+So, you have finally made up your mind for the 2019 Hemis festival, Ladakh.
 Great!
 Buckle up and be all braced up because oodles of wonders are rolling your way.
-Before hitting the road, let us tell you the dates of Hemis festival 2019.
+Before hitting the road, let us tell you the dates of the Hemis Festival 2019.